 Nestig Cloud Crib Review and Video

-We got our hands on the Nestig Cloud crib in early 2021 (thanks, Nestig!) for testing, and were super impressed with its overall build quality, features, assembly, and versatility.
+We got our hands on the Nestig Cloud crib early last year (thanks, Nestig!) for testing, and were super impressed with its overall build quality, features, assembly, and versatility.

 With JPMA certification, sustainably-sourced solid Brazilian mahogany wood, a wooden mattress support platform, beautiful styling, and the ability to transition between mini, full, and toddler sizes, the Nestig Cloud was racking up the gold stars before we even took it out of the box!